Dual Diagnosis Treatment Salem, IL

 Comprehensive Connections - 18.8 miles from Salem, IL

-Comprehensive Connections is a dual diagnosis treatment center in Mount Vernon, IL that provides treatment services for drug or alcohol use and mental health disorders that include mood disorders as well as schizophrenia.
+Comprehensive Connections is a dual-diagnosis treatment center in Mount Vernon, IL that offers treatment for drug and alcohol addiction and mental health disorders that include depression as well as antisocial personality disorder.

 Address: 16342 North IL Highway 37, Mount Vernon, IL 62864 in Jefferson County